7 FAM 370

 (2) Prior to recommending approval of any repatriation loan, good faith efforts must be made to obtain funds from private sources, and all such efforts should be properly documented in the ACS software activity log.

-(3) Form DS-3072, Repatriation/Emergency Medical and Dietary Assistance Loan Application, includes a Privacy Act waiver for all repatriation loan applicants.
+(3) Form DS-3072, Repatriation/Emergency Medical and Dietary Assistance Loan Application, includes an opportunity to provide Privacy Act written consent for all repatriation loan applicants.
 It gives the consular officer authority to contact any and all potential sources in relation to the loan application process, including those not initially provided by the client, but later recommended by other contacts.